kaushikq-ravindran/sjsu-safety-pipeline/readme.md

 ## 🔐 Disclaimer

 This project is intended for educational purposes.
-Always ensure you comply with Twitter's and Zomato's terms of service, as well as all relevant laws and regulations.
+Always ensure you comply with Twitter's and SJSU's terms of service, as well as all relevant laws and regulations.
 Remember to ensure data privacy, security, and compliance in any production implementation.

 ## 💌 Author